Last Vegas: Plot

 The following day, while the others are recovering, Paddy visits Diana and tells her that he and Billy were both in love with Sophie when they were younger and she picked Paddy.
 Diana tries to convince him to stop grieving and move on with life because Sophie would want it.
 Paddy joins Billy at their pool cabana and admits he needs to move on from Sophie's passing while also being upset with Billy for marrying a woman he does not truly love.
 Sam and Archie decide to throw a massive bachelor party for Billy in their suite that night.
 They prepare for the party and invite several people including a bachelorette party from the nightclub, exotic dancers, a band of drag queens, and cast members of Zarkana.

 Billy visits Diana.
 She admits that she is fond of him, and asks if he truly loves Lisa.
-As they walk along The Strip, Billy tells Diana that Paddy gave Sophie an ultimatum to choose either Billy or him, and she secretly chose Billy first; but Billy told Sophie that she was meant to be with Paddy.
+As they walk along The Strip, Billy tells Diana that Paddy gave Sophie an ultimatum to choose either Billy or him, and she secretly chose Billy first, but Billy told Sophie that she was meant to be with Paddy.

 Paddy tells Billy he invited Diana to the party because he likes her and wants to start anew after Sophie's passing, but realizes Billy likes her too.
 When Diana arrives, Billy pushes Paddy into the pool, and takes Diana upstairs to tell her to give Paddy a chance.
 She says she feels like she is being treated like Sophie, and "gifted" by Billy to Paddy, which Paddy overhears.
 Paddy is devastated to learn this and throws the old bottle of scotch in the trash as he leaves the party.
 Meanwhile, Sam prepares to cheat on his wife with the young maid of honour but cannot bring himself to do it.

 The next morning, Paddy confronts Billy at the pool.
 He informs him that no one could tell Sophie who to love, and that they shared a beautiful life together.
 He tells Billy to call off the wedding.
 As Lisa and her bridesmaids arrive, Paddy pushes Billy into the pool and tells Lisa that Billy is calling off the wedding.

-Billy and Lisa talk it out and Lisa leaves.
-Billy comes to terms with his age and admits his fear of getting old and being alone.
-They come together as friends again, and tell Billy to go see Diana.
-Billy goes to the lounge where Diana is singing and reveals his feelings for her.
-The guys finally decide to crack open the old bottle of scotch for a toast, however to their surprise, all but Paddy find the taste to be repulsive.
+Billy admits his fear of getting old and being alone.
+He goes to the lounge where Diana is singing and reveals his feelings for her.
+The guys finally decide to crack open the old bottle of scotch for a toast; however to their surprise, all but Paddy find the taste to be repulsive.